wbeard/grunt-webdriver-jasmine-runner/README.md

 The location of the selenium standalone server jar.

+#### options.seleniumServerHost
+- Type: `String`
+- Default value: none

+The hostname of a remote selenium server to use.
+If specified, a selenium server won't be started.

 #### options.seleniumServerPort
 - Type: `Number`
 - Default value: `4444`

-The port number to use for the selenium server.
+The port number to use for the local selenium server when running locally or the remote selenium server when using a remote server.

 #### options.browser
 - Type: `String`